 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Upon arrival in Yangon International Airport, you will be greeted by our Asia Senses guide then transferred to your hotel for check in.
+Upon arrival in Yangon International Airport, you will be greeted by our Asia Senses tour guide then transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

 After a short relaxation, we will take a trishaw and ride around Yangon’s downtown.
 It will give you the chance to explore the many colonial-style buildings including Saint Mary's Cathedral, Yangon City Hall, Yangon Region Court, and Independence Monument which is located in Maha Bandula Park.
 And explore best dishes of Myanmar cuisine.

 On this Yangon food tour, we will stop at a local teashop which is fulled with many visitors, lively and noisy.
 Of course tea shop is not only a place for having a cup tea but people talk about their everyday life, news, and a place to exchange information.
 Tea is a part of Myanmar culture and important in daily life of Myanmar people.
 Seat down and enjoy a cup of Lah Phet Yay, Myanmar sweet tea which was brought to Myanmar by the British more than a century ago.
 You can taste very rich flavor of tea and mellow taste of condensed milk and evaporated milk.
 After the sweet tea, enjoy a cup of green tea to wash away the sweet flavor, then continue your conversation.
 In tea shop, you could also try some Myanmar traditional dishes such as Mont Pyar Thalet (Burmese rice pancake), Mont Leit Pyar (wanton-like parcels of bean and jaggery), Shwe Htamin (sweetened glutinous rice and jaggery garnished with coconut shavings), Mohingar (rice noodles with fish soup - Myanmar’s national dish) and Ohn no khao swè (wheat noodles in a curried chicken and coconut milk broth).

 From tea shop, continue our food tour with a short transfer by trishaw to a Shan noodle restaurant.
-At here, enjoy a bowl of Shan noodle, rice noodle dish traditional to the Shan people, largest ethnic tribe in Myanmar.
+Enjoy a bowl of Shan noodle, rice noodle dish traditional to the Shan people, largest ethnic tribe in Myanmar.